duckdb/duckdb-web/docs/sql/introduction.md

 In the examples that follow, we assume that you have installed the DuckDB Command Line Interface (CLI) shell.
 See [here](/docs/installation?environment=cli) for information on how to install the CLI.
 If you build from the source tree, you can launch the CLI from the build directory ``build/release/duckdb``.
 Launching the shell should give you the following prompt:

 ```
-SQLite version DuckDB cbf92c4
+DuckDB 5fb6fe57ab
 Enter ".help" for usage hints.
 Connected to a transient in-memory database.
 Use ".open FILENAME" to reopen on a persistent database.
-sqlite>
+D
 ```

 > By launching the database like this, an **in-memory database is launched**.
 That means that no data is persisted on disk.
 To persist data on disk you should also pass a database path to the shell.
 The database will then be stored at that path and can be reloaded from disk later.
-Also please don't be confused that it says "SQLite" in the shell, we re-used SQLite's shell as-is and only replaced the backend with DuckDB.

 # Concepts
 DuckDB is a relational database management system (RDBMS).
 That means it is a system for managing data stored in relations.
 A relation is essentially a mathematical term for a table.